donkirkby/donkirkby.github.com/index.md

     crossword puzzles and jigsaw puzzles.
 * [Chess Kit] - Lighthearted new games I designed for your chess set.
 Might be a book some day.
+* [Book Blender] - A word puzzle I designed that lets you read a short story while you solve it.
+It's a bit like a series of word sudokus, where the solution of each section is the next paragraph of the story you're reading.
 * [Vograbulary] - A collection of word games that might help you grab a few new words for your vocabulary.
 Still in early releases with only a few
     games: Ultraghost, Russian Dolls, and Bacronyms.